Musketeer-H2020/MMLL-Robust/README.md

 pip install git+https://github.com/Musketeer-H2020/MMLL-Robust.git
 ```

-You can find Hackathon scripts in /MMLL-Robust/Hackathon2021/ folder.

 ## Installation using venv in Linux

 Alternatively, you can use Python venv built-in module to create a working environment.